camjw/connect_four/README.md

 This repository is a Ruby implementation of the popular Connect Four game which you can play in your terminal.
-It supports two player games, a very dubious one player game and a surreal to watch zero player game.
+It supports two player games, a very dubious one player game and a (strange to watch) zero player game.

 ## Usage